NetaSapirTAU/EQE-And-PL-Measurement-System-/README.md

 # EQE-And-PL-Measurement-System

 This is our project documentation.
-In EQE folder you can find 2 MATLAB files of measurement from our system and 2 MATLAB files from the reference solar sell and photodiode.
+The “EQE” folder contains 2 MATLAB files of measurements from our system and 2 MATLAB files from the reference solar cell and photodiode.
-In addition, you can find the MATLAB code that running our measurement and the results we are getting.
+In addition, the MATLAB code for running the measurement and the results received..

-In PL folder you can find 2 MATLAB files of measurement from our system and 2 MATLAB files from the other PL system in the lab.
+The “PL” folder contains 2 MATLAB files of measurements from our system and 2 MATLAB files from the other PL system in the lab.
-In addition, you can find the 2 MATLAB code that running our measurement and the 2 results we are getting.
+In addition, the 2 MATLAB codes for running the measurement and the 2 results received.